 Let’s begin with what a stud is.
 A stud is simply a piece of wood or metal, usually a 2×4 for inner walls or a 2×6 for the outer walls of your house.
 These are the “frame” of your walls and house as a whole.

 If you’re talking about an interior wall, then both sides will have sheetrock, which is what you actually see and paint.
 The sheet rock is the actual wall, and the studs hold the sheet rock up in place.
 The same goes for wood planking or paneling.

 In order to keep the sheetrock on the studs, nails or screws are used.
 Sheetrock nails have wider heads than normal nails, which is great because the wider metallic area is what a magnetic stud finder picks up when you’re looking to find the stud.
 The same goes for sheet rock screws.
-Most newer construction uses screws as they are actually faster and better at holding the sheet rock up, especially if you’re using one of the best cordless drills to sink the screws with.

 What is a Magnetic Stud Finder?